 Not as Expensive

 Mixing your materials in a panel storage system can reduce the assembly cost.
 Also, you won’t have to sacrifice performance.
-Hence, you’ll get a reduced cost and optimum performance.
+Hence, you’ll get a reduced price and optimum performance.

 Easy to Install Components